dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-20-level-21.md

 [1] 14333
 ```

-The -l flag is used to setup an listener and the -p flag is used to specify the port the the listener should listen on.
-As we have not specified IP Address the listener is going to run on localhost.
+The -l flag is used to set up a listener and the -p flag is used to specify the port the listener should listen on.
+As we have not specified the IP Address the listener is going to run on localhost.

 The "&" at the end of the command is used to specify that we want the command to run in the background.
 The `jobs` command can be used to view all the processes/ jobs on the system